-For some companies, there is little or no negotiating room beyond the set salary range and benefit package.
+For some companies, there is little or no negotiating room beyond the set salary range and benefits package.

 When to Negotiate

-You must approach this negotiation with some diplomacy.
+You must approach negotiating a job offer with some diplomacy.
 After all, you want to get the best possible offer you can get without jeopardizing a “good enough” offer.

 Make it clear that you remain very interested in the position throughout the negotiation.
 Don’t be afraid to drop hints about other offers and possibilities.
 Let them know that you’re an in-demand candidate and have other options.
 However, don’t deliver an ultimatum unless you’re fully prepared to follow through.
 It’s also generally best to avoid revealing which other companies you are considering since this can tip your hand.